akshayrajeev1503/Mushroom-Dataset/README.md

                                      HOW TO RUN ???

-	Start executing the MushroomFinal.ipynb file in jupiter notebook or Google Colab from top, code is written in such a format that if started from middle or executed blocks without executing previous blocks may lead to error or inappropriate outputs.
+	Download the MushroomFinal.ipynb file and run in jupiter notebook or Google Colab.
+Start executing from top, code is written in such a format that if started from middle or executed blocks without executing previous blocks may lead to error or inappropriate outputs.